 Ingredients

-• 1 cup basil pesto (packaged or homemade--Note 1)
+• 1 cup basil pesto packaged or homemade—see note 1

-• 1 pound (16 oz) penne pasta plus pasta cooking water
+• 16 ounces penne pasta plus pasta cooking water

 Instructions

-• PESTO: Meanwhile, prepare pesto if making homemade.
-Measure out one full cup and add to a large ceramic/glass bowl (do not return to the hot pot--the pesto could brown).
-Once the pasta is cooked and drained, dump it on top of the pesto in the bowl.
+• Meanwhile, prepare pesto if making homemade.
+Measure out 1 full cup and add to a large ceramic/glass bowl (do not return to the hot pot—the pesto could brown).
+Once pasta is cooked and drained, dump it on the pesto in the bowl.
 Drizzle on 1/2 cup pasta cooking water and use tongs to toss the pasta in the pesto.
 Continue to toss until the pasta is evenly coated.
 Add more pasta water if needed to make it cohesive and creamy.

-• ENJOY: Season to taste with salt and pepper; serve immediately topped with Parmesan cheese.
-We like to get a block of Parmesan and grate it finely with a microplane.
-Lots of lemon on top is also delicious if you're into that sort of thing!
+• Season to taste with salt and pepper; serve immediately topped with Parmesan cheese.
+I like to get a block of Parmesan and grate it finely with a fine grater.
+Lots of lemon on top is also delicious!
 Enjoy!

 Video